-Why DC has the Black-owned restaurants in DC?
+Best Black-owned restaurants in DC?

 .Here you will find the best black-owned restaurants in Washington DC that will have you crave soul food at all times of the day.
 DC is one of the hallmarks to get some of the best soul food ever.
 While you visit the nation’s capital, you must try some of the best black-owned restaurants in DC.
 The district is known to have a strong African American history and many popular and world-renowned chefs all pay homage to the thriving black-owned restaurants.
 It’s difficult to find restaurants that provide similar food quality similar to the quality of our grandma’s food that we all love.
 However, in DC, you will find just that.
 The food you will try if you go to a popular black-owned restaurant will transport your pallet to another dimension..

-10 Top DC black-owned restaurants to try
+10 Top DC black-Owned restaurants to try.

 1. Half Smoke